-The Annual Meeting of Stockholders of The Hain Celestial Group, Inc. will be held on Tuesday, November 12, 2002 at 11:30 A.M., Eastern Standard Time, at the conference center, located in the lower lobby, at 58 South Service Road, Melville, New York 11747, for the following purposes:
+The Annual Meeting of Stockholders of The Hain Celestial Group, Inc. will be held on Thursday, December 2, 2004 at 11:00 AM, local time, at Jason Natural Products, 846 Warner Drive, Culver City, CA 90232 for the following purposes:

-- To elect a board of directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
-To approve our 2002 Long Term Incentive and Stock Award Plan; - To ratify the appointment of Ernst & Young LLP as our independent auditors for fiscal 2003; and - To transact such other business as may properly come before the meeting.
+- 1. To elect a Board of Directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
+To amend our 2002 Long Term Incentive and Stock Award Plan to increase the number of shares issuable over the term of the plan by 1,800,000 shares to 4,900,000 shares in the aggregate; - 3.
+To ratify the appointment of Ernst & Young LLP as our registered independent accountants for fiscal 2005; and - 4.
+To transact such other business as may properly come before the meeting.

+Only stockholders of record as of the close of business on October 29, 2004, are entitled to notice of and to attend this meeting, as set forth in this proxy statement.
 Your vote is important.
-If you do not expect to be present at the meeting and wish your stock to be voted, please sign and date the enclosed Proxy and mail it promptly in the enclosed reply envelope addressed to Continental Stock Transfer & Trust Company, 2 Broadway, New York, New York 10004.
+If you do not expect to be present at the meeting and wish your stock to be voted, please sign and date the enclosed proxy and mail it promptly in the enclosed reply envelope addressed to Continental Stock Transfer & Trust Company, 17 Battery Place, New York, New York 10004 or call our proxy solicitor, Innisfree M&A Incorporated, toll-free, at 1-888-750-5834.